dimaMachina/graphql-eslint/docs/rules/variables-in-allowed-position.md

 Variables passed to field arguments conform to type.

 > This rule is a wrapper around a `graphql-js` validation function.
-[You can find it's source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/VariablesInAllowedPositionRule.ts).
+[You can find its source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/VariablesInAllowedPositionRule.ts).